VS

-The Kia Ceed Sportswagon (Estate) is powered by a Petrol MHEV or Petrol engine and comes with a Automatic or Manuel transmission.
-In comparison, the Mazda CX-5 (SUV) features a Petrol MHEV or Diesel engine and a Manuel or Automatic gearbox.
+The Kia Ceed Sportswagon (Estate) comes with a Petrol or Petrol MHEV engine and Automatic or Manuel transmission.
+In comparison, the Mazda CX-5 (SUV) features a Petrol MHEV engine with Automatic transmission.

-When it comes to boot capacity, the Kia Ceed Sportswagon offers 625 L, while the Mazda CX-5 provides 522 L – depending on what matters most to you.
-If you’re looking for more power, you’ll need to decide whether the 140 HP of the Kia Ceed Sportswagon or the 194 HP of the Mazda CX-5 suits your needs better.
+When it comes to boot capacity, the Kia Ceed Sportswagon offers 625 L, while the Mazda CX-5 provides 583 L – depending on how much space you need.
+If you’re looking for more power, decide whether the 140 HP of the Kia Ceed Sportswagon or the 141 HP of the Mazda CX-5 suits your needs better.

 The Kia Ceed Sportswagon is a versatile estate car that combines practicality with a touch of elegance.
 It offers a spacious interior, making it ideal for families or those with an active lifestyle.
 The vehicle's sleek design and advanced features make it a strong contender in the competitive estate car market.